CerebralMastication/DataToolTesting/README.md

-# DataToolTesting
+# Quick hit demo: DataToolTesting

-testing out some data tools with fake data and a positive attitude, mostly.
+This is a repo for testing some data tools using fake data but real scale.

+1. `simulate_imbalanced_data.ipynb` generates gigs of fake data of a certain shape.
+This is just an edited version of the `df1` used in a demo I'm working with the folks at Coiled to produce.
+This just happened to be data I had sitting on my MBP when I started playing around.

+2. `query_parquet.ipynb` this is some example methods of quering the gigs of data produced in the notebook above.